barriosnahuel/efu/README.md

 ## Use it
 1. Download [latest release](https://github.com/barriosnahuel/efu/releases).
 2. `cd` into downloaded directory.
 3. Edit `properties.sh` with your custom info.
-Properties are required in order tu setup GIT.
 4. `sh install.sh [osx | ubuntu | lubuntu]`
 5. *\[OS X only]* In a new tab of your terminal: `tail ~/Downloads/efu.log –f`
 6. *\[OS X only]* In a new tab of your terminal: `tail ~/Downloads/summary.efu.log -f`